trek-view/basecamp/_posts/2020-11-27-virtual-tour-kilimanjaro.md

 We sent a [Trek Pack](/trek-pack) up the mountain with [Altezza Travel](https://en.altezza.travel/) a few weeks ago... as the rainy season began.

 Sadly the weather meant we couldn't film the entire route.
-Nonetheless, there's still some great images.
+Nonetheless, there are still tons great images.

 When the next climbing window starts in January, we'll be hoping for a few more drier days to [capture more imagery with our Trek Pack](/trek-pack).